donaminos/meteor-social-media-feed/README.md

 A social media feed for [Meteor](http://meteor.com).
 It aggregates content from all connected social media profiles and builds up a mosaic from the gathered content.
 This package doesn't come with a grid layout library like [Masonry](http://masonry.desandro.com) in order for you to decide on which one you'd like to use.

-**Please follow the API Terms of Use of each connected social network.**
+**Please follow the Terms of Use of each connected social network.**

 ## Installation